| Home | | | Tools | | | Samples | | | Libraries | | | Links | | | Other | | | Contact |

 A: Yes, some Unicode support is built in since version 1.61.

 GSMComm can create, send and decode Unicode text messages.
 For creating Unicode messages, just be sure to set the correct DataCodingScheme before setting the UserDataText in the SmsSubmit object and it's all right.
-For Smart Messaging (concatenated SMS messages) only creating and sending of Unicode messages is supported, decoding does not work.
+Sending of long (concatenated) Unicode messages is also supported.

 Q: Is it possible to get incoming messages as an undecoded PDU string?